Genetics and Climate. Is there a connection?

 Humans, as well as the Flora and Fauna of our Planet, all suffer the effects of Climate Change.
 What would take decades in old times now seems to only need a few years to manifest.
 Behavioral and even genetic changes now can happen in one generation.

-The swallow, the heron, and the stork, these are just a few examples of behavior change due to Climate Change, it makes one think don’t you agree?
+The swallow, the heron, and the stork are just a few examples of behavior change because of Climate Change, it makes one think, don’t you agree?

 Photo Source: Pixabay